 Applications are reviewed by at least two members of chambers, take into account performance during any mini-pupillage, and are scored against our selection criteria.

 The results of the Rare Contextual Recruitment system are applied to these scores.
 Each year, this has a real impact, both on our ranking of applicants and on the final interview shortlist.
-By the beginning of March each year we have our final interview shortlist.
 We normally invite 20-25 candidates to interview.

 We ask shortlisted candidates to do a written exercise in the week before their interview.
 There is a strict four-page limit and it has to be completed within one working day.
 No caselaw should be referred to, it is not a test of legal knowledge.
 The answers are anonymised and are marked by all panel members before the interviews.